ShlomiPorush/mailcow-logs-viewer/documentation/HelpDocs/Spam_Filter.md

 #### How It Works
 - **Automatic Detection**: The system monitors your Postfix logs for bounced and rejected emails
-- **Smart Filtering**: Only real outbound messages are processed — bounce notifications (DSN messages from MAILER-DAEMON) are automatically skipped to prevent your own sender addresses from being suppressed
+- **Smart Filtering**: Only real outbound messages are processed - bounce notifications (DSN messages from MAILER-DAEMON) are automatically skipped to prevent your own sender addresses from being suppressed
 - **Progressive Blocking**: Each repeated bounce extends the suppression duration:
   - 1st bounce → 7 days (configurable)
   - 2nd bounce → 14 days
   - 3rd bounce → 21 days
   - Capped at the configured maximum (default: 90 days)
+- **Accurate Counting**: If the same recipient bounces several times within a single scan, all of those bounces are consolidated into **one** suppression entry with an accurate bounce count - no duplicate entries are created, and the progressive expiry is based on the real total
-- **Rspamd Sync**: Active suppressions are automatically synced to Rspamd's recipient denylist
+- **Rspamd Sync**: Active suppressions are automatically synced to Rspamd's recipient denylist.
+The sync **only writes when the managed entries actually changed** - in steady state nothing is rewritten, so Rspamd is not forced to truncate and reload the map on every run
 - **Auto-Refresh**: The suppressions list refreshes automatically to show real-time changes

 #### Bounce Types & Queue Behavior